This article will try to explain how to run services in unprivileged contexts and how to access services from unprivileged accounts.

 And then configure the service to use the service account.
 Note that you likely have to reboot the target computer first.

-PS C:\GeneralTestService> sc.exe config GeneralTestService obj=netneurotic\TestService$
+PS C:\GeneralTestService> sc.exe config GeneralTestService obj=example\TestService$

 [SC] ChangeServiceConfig SUCCESS